billpun/dpl/README.md

+- You may want to create a virual environment before you do anything.
+- To install all the required python packages, run `pip install -r requirements.txt`.
-To visualize the `demo.db`
+- To visualize the `demo.db`
 	1. install visual studio code.
 	2. install the SQLite Viewer plugin.

-To simulate, run `python simulate.py`
+- To simulate, run `python simulate.py`

-To generate the schema plot, please follow the installation instruction in `schema_plot.py` and run `python schema_plot.py`.
+- To generate the schema plot, please follow the installation instruction in `schema_plot.py` and run `python schema_plot.py`.